By Jake Cordero

 Knock … Knock … Knock …

-The Fox Sisters’ 1848 séance was remarkable for other reasons as well.
-For instance, it marked the very beginning of the modern spiritualist movement in America.
-It also is considered one of the earliest examples of spirit communication through rapping or knocking.
-Kate and Margaret Fox likewise became celebrities as a consequence of that séance and later ones, and then, ultimately, seemed to have been cursed by them.
+The Fox Sisters’ 1848 séance marked the very beginning of America’s modern spiritualist movement.
+Scholars also consider it as one of the earliest examples of spirit communication through rapping or knocking.
+Kate and Margaret Fox became celebrities as a consequence of that séance and later ones, and then, ultimately, seemed to have been cursed by them.

 But it wasn’t Kate or Margaret — rather it was their mother — who first suspected a paranormal presence in their home.
 Mrs. Fox had moved into the the tiny Hydesville, New York cottage with the rest of her clan on Dec.
 11, 1847.
 Not long afterward she began hearing strange crashes and bumping, but always at night and always after the family had retired to bed.
 Mrs. Fox attributed the eerie sounds to a ghost.
 “I am certain this house is haunted, and some unhappy presence is here.
 I feel it,” she said.